ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 In the UCS, a study is represented by a minimalistic abstraction called a `FileUploadBox`, and a file is represented as a `FileUpload`.
-The former offers a way to group file uploads and verify when changes are allowed.
+The former offers a way to group file uploads, lock them for changes and check the uniqueness of the included file aliases.
 The latter offers specific file information and a way for other services to be aware of that file's existence.

 Each `FileUploadBox` is labeled by a random UUID and has a boolean that determines